My Endo Went Undiagnosed for Two Decades

 This was pain I’d experienced for over two decades.
 But until recently, I didn’t know why I had it.
 As a teenager I was told it’s normal for girls to have painful periods.
 (Spoiler: It’s not.)
 When I became sexually active I was told it’s normal for sex to hurt.
 (Spoiler: It’s definitely not!)
 After a laparoscopy in 2005 came up negative for endometriosis, I was told the pain was in my head, or that sex hurt because I was uptight, anxious, or small.
 Everyone I turned to pointed the finger back at me, and so the more pain I was in, the more I worried that I was doing something wrong.
 My anxiety increased.
 This cycle of confusion, pain, and discomfort wreaked havoc on my mind, body, and central nervous system for over 15 years.

 In November 2017, I started to experience severe lethargy and intestinal pain.
 After six months of testing, I was diagnosed with SIBO — Small Intestinal Bacterial Overgrowth — which, like endo, is an inflammatory condition.
-By that time, I was also seeing a physical therapist specializing in pelvic pain during sex.
-Both the GI doctor and the physical therapist suggested that I see a gynecologist who specializes in endo excision surgery, proposing that SIBO and the other symptoms I was experiencing could be from long-standing endometriosis.
+By that time, I was also seeing a physical therapist specialising in pelvic pain during sex.
+Both the GI doctor and the physical therapist suggested that I see a gynaecologist who specialises in endo excision surgery, proposing that SIBO and the other symptoms I was experiencing could be from long-standing endometriosis.

 The only way to actually diagnose endometriosis is a biopsy, and since this specialist was convinced that it was endo, we agreed on surgery.
 Five incisions and thirteen excisions later, I was officially diagnosed with the condition.